ThinkingInTypes/ThinkingInTypes.github.io/Chapters/04_Using_Types.md

 ```

 `items` can be any iterable of strings.
-This means you can pass a `list` of strings, a `set` of strings, a `tuple` of strings, or any object that yields strings when iterated.
+This means you can pass a `list`, a `set`, a `tuple`, or any object that yields strings when iterated.
 `print_items` does not care about the concrete type that holds the `str`s.
 Restricting `items` to, say, `list[str]`, means we wouldn't be able to pass a `set` of strings, even though you can print each item of a `set`.
 `Iterable[str]` makes the function more general purpose.